SneakySnail/LIPRAS/README.md

 ## What is LIPRAS?

 **LIPRAS** [*LEEP-ruhs*], short for **Line-Profile Analysis Software**, is a graphical user interface for least-squares fitting of Bragg peaks in powder diffraction data.
 For any region of the inputted data, user can choose which profile functions to apply to the fit, constrain profile functions, and view the resulting fit in terms of the profile functions chosen.
+A Bayesian inference analysis can be carried out on the resulting least-squares result to generate a full description of the errors for all profile parameters.

 ## Features in LIPRAS
 <b> Why use LIPRAS?</b> You can use LIPRAS to visualize and analyze diffraction data.

 <li> Quickly extract relevant peak information about the <b>position, full width at half maximum (FWHM), and intensity</b> </li>
+<li>Conduct Bayesian inference on least-squares results using a Markov Chain Monte Carlo algorithm</li>
 <li> Customize the background fit by either treating it separately (Polynomial or Spline) or including it in the least-squares routine (Polynomial only)</li>
 <li> Fit up to <b>20 peaks</b> in the current profile region </li>
 <li> Choose from 5 different peak-shape functions: <b>Gaussian, Lorentzian, Pseudo-Voigt, and Pearson VII, and Asymmetric Pearson VII</b> </li>